LucasOyarzun/Demo-Final_Reality/README.md

 Besides, the controller knows when stars and finish a character's turn, and knows immediately if a character die and if the Player won or lost the battle.

+Finally were implementes Phases to the game battles, Main Phase (To check Allies, Enemies and change weapons), Attack Phase (To select who we will attack) and End Phase (To wait until the next character is ready to battle).

+To show the game, was created a "view" (for MVC pattern) with JavaFX, where the "view" will call controller's methods to show to the player every information he/she needs to play.
+Even it includes a scene of Game Over, with a message that depends on the game result.

+To initialize the game, it's necessary to Run FinalReality.java, and a window will appear, the user can play using buttons on the screen, with them, it's possible to change weapons, start Attack Phase and select an enemy to attack.
+If it's the turn of an enemy it will attack to a player character randomly.
+Every event on the game is announced by a Label on the left of the window.